 Miami Prescription Drug Injury Lawsuit Lawyer Serving Florida

 If you or a family member suffered an injury because of a prescription drug, you should contact an experienced Florida prescription drug injury attorney.
 Prosper Shaked has extensive litigation experience that is instrumental when fighting against large pharmaceutical companies or negligent medical professionals.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online today.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online today.